Configured-logger-file-close

 When application code wants the file close outcome directly:

-let closed = logger.file_close()In this example, the result describes file close behavior rather than generic sink close behavior.
+let closed = logger.file_close()In this example, the result describes the file-specific close path rather than generic sink close behavior.

 Error Case